For this and many more crafty projects of mine, please check out my YouTube channel. Actual video below

 I hope you enjoyed this project and for many more like this, please visit my channel by clicking on the BLOG POST link in this post or my YouTube link above.

-Please also check out my Instagram feed for more crafty inspo.
+Please also check out my Etsy Store for all my handmade pieces.

 Take care x